 The test vehicles will provide critical data used to model the spacecraft’s capabilities to perform deep space exploration missions.
 The vehicles will undergo testing at sound pressure levels that emulate those experienced at launch and in the event an abort is needed to carry the crew to safety away from a potential problem on the launch pad or during ascent Image Credit: Lockheed Martin

 Posted in Economic development, Net, Science, SPACE WATCH, Technology, Transportation

-Tagged Industrial economy, Manufacturing, Organization, Productivity, Space, Test & certification, Wireless
+Tagged Industrial economy, Manufacturing, Organization, Productivity, Space, Test & measurement, Wireless

 By TJ McDermott – Today we are gathered here to impeach a major industrial controls manufacturer for lacking some basic common sense…

 The rest of the family shows the same seemingly random arrangement of wire terminals to status LEDs.
 Unfortunately for OEMs, integrators, and end-user maintenance crews, this I/O family comes from a manufacturer very popular with end users.
 This lack of common sense leads directly to installation and troubleshooting mistakes.